NEXUS IS THE UK’S LARGEST OUTSOURCED KEY HOLDING COMPANY THAT HAS BEEN CONSTANTLY GROWING.

 So far we have implemented just three things and validated the reasons to move to AWS beyond a doubt.
 Scaling application is something that would be out of the reach for most businesses just five years ago.
 Now with the power of Amazon Web Services Nexus web application can expand.

-And a lot of businesses are moving to AWS, the benefits are too attractive, features plentiful, pricing model affordable and it allows businesses to grow, rapidly!
+Businesses are moving to AWS, the benefits are too attractive, features plentiful, pricing model affordable and it allows businesses to grow, rapidly!